Looking for more?

-Retained firefighters are members of the community who are paid to provide an on-call service responding to emergency calls in the same way as full-time firefighters, using the same appliances and equipment, but who are ‘on call’ rather than at a fire station.
+On-Call firefighters are members of the community who are paid to provide an on-call service responding to emergency calls in the same way as full-time firefighters, using the same appliances and equipment, but who are ‘on call’ rather than employed full-time and based at a fire station.

-To apply to be a Retained Firefighter you must:
+To apply to be an On-Call Firefighter you must:

-- Live and be able to respond and arrive within 5 minutes and provide cover on a rotational call-out basis to the Station you will be situated at
+- Provide cover on a rotational call-out basis to the Fire Station you will be situated at

 - Be 18 years old at the start of the training course

-- Meet the Fire & Rescue Services medical standards for eyesight, colour vision, hearing, lung function and general fitness
+- Meet Fire & Rescue Services medical standards (eyesight, colour vision, hearing, lung function)

 - Be eligible to work in the UK

 - Hold a full UK car driving licence

 - Hold an LGV driving licence